See the latest vacancies and find out about working for MSF UKJobs in the UK

 The core members of the Programmes Unit maintain a dynamic link with other programmes advisors across MSF.
 This allows the unit to share its findings and experience within MSF and to any other actors who might benefit.

-Sandrine has extensive field work experience in Venezuela, Eritrea, Tanzania, Israel/Occupied Palestinian Territories, and Lebanon.
-She has expertise in humanitarian issues, particularly in the politicisation of aid and the current state of the aid system, and was the focal point for MSF’s engagement with the World Humanitarian Summit
+Sandrine has extensive experience in Venezuela, Eritrea, Tanzania, Israel/Occupied Palestinian Territories, and Lebanon.
+She has expertise in humanitarian issues, particularly in the politicisation of aid and the state of the aid system and was the focal point for MSF’s engagement with the World Humanitarian Summit.
+She is the co-author of MSF’s report 'Where is everyone?
+Responding to emergencies in the most difficult places'.

 Over the years, the Programmes Unit has gained experience in many different topics, including: